ikhsannur1996/ab-testing-assignment/README.md

 - **Recommendations:** Suggestions for further action based on the test results.

 ### Submission

-Submit the following by the due date:

-1. A detailed report covering all the steps mentioned above.
+1. A detailed slide presentation covering all the steps mentioned above.
 2. Any relevant data files used for analysis.
 3. Code or tools used for statistical analysis (if applicable).